-In the Southwest, Katembe intersects only marginally the Transfrontier Conservation Area of Libombos, established in 2000 between the Governments of Mozambique, Swaziland and South Africa.
+Katembe intersects, only marginally, the Transfrontier Conservation Area of Libombos in the Southwest, established in 2000 between the Governments of Mozambique, Swaziland and South Africa.

 The habitat with greater expression in Katembe is the semi-natural "agricultural fields and land with farming use" (54% of the area).
 Secondly, the group of "dense bushes and woods" (26% of the area, mostly in the South.
 Finally, "sand and silt tidal areas", representing about 10% of the territory, mainly in the West.
 The Katembe area is divided in two (West and East) by the Bangoloene swamp, which includes a permanent water table and riverside vegetation patched with marshes.